wmason1997/WM-README-Generator/README.md

 ## Description <a name="description"></a>
 This README Generator project is designed to help myself and other programmers who are interested quickly create READMEs for their applications by just answering a few questions through a command-line application.
 This way, more consideration can be given to the development and the README is more easily constructed.

+## Credits <a name="credits"></a>
+[https://stackoverflow.com/questions/64229311/how-do-you-create-a-link-to-a-specified-section-of-your-readme-md-file](https://stackoverflow.com/questions/64229311/how-do-you-create-a-link-to-a-specified-section-of-your-readme-md-file) and ChatGPT helped me to realize that the "link format in Markdown is generally lowercase and hyphen-separated" after an hour of failed debugging and that fixed it.

 ## License
 ADD LICENSE STUFF